-Touch ID not working for you?
-Here's how to fix it!
+How to fix Touch ID on your supported Apple device

 - Click on the Apple menu icon in the upper left corner of your Mac's screen.

-- Select System Preferences from the drop down menu.
+- Select System Preferences from the drop-down menu.

-- Select the Touch ID preference pane.
+- Select Touch ID.

 - Click on Add a fingerprint.

-Enter your user password.
+Enter your user password and follow the on-screen instructions.

-Serenity Caldwell put together an extensive guide on Touch ID for the new MacBook Pro.
-You can check it out at the link below!

-How to delete and re-add your Touch ID fingerprints on iOS
+How to delete and re-add your Touch ID fingerprints on iPhone or iPad.

-If you're having trouble with Touch ID on an iOS device, here's how you wipe the slate clean and start again!
+If you're having trouble with Touch ID on an iPhone or iPad, here's how you wipe the slate clean and start again!

 - Launch the Settings app.